zlatnaspirala/multi-touch-canvas-handler/README.md

 or get ```console.log(CONTROL.MULTI_TOUCH_X10);```

-If you move all finger no problem , script will handle all.
+If you move all finger's no problem, script will handle all.

 ### DRAW TARGET LINES : ###